Invasion of Privacy Under Utah and Federal Law

 Appropriation involves using someone’s name, photo, or voice for personal gain without that person’s consent.
 This tort is sometimes called “the right of publicity,” especially with public figures.
 But it applies to everyday people, too.

-For example, let’s say a local business uses Mary’s picture on its website to suggest she endorses its services.
-If Mary never agreed to be a spokesperson, she could sue for appropriation.
+For example, if a local business uses Mary’s picture on its website to suggest she endorses its services — and Mary never agreed to be a spokesperson — she could sue for appropriation.
 The law protects each person’s right to control how their image or name is used.
-Utah courts often look at whether the unauthorized use suggests an endorsement or causes personal harm.[^5]

 Public Disclosure of Private Facts